Technologicat/unpythonic/doc/macros.md

 Because `unpythonic` is effectively a language extension, the standard options were not applicable.

 The standard library's [`unittest`](https://docs.python.org/3/library/unittest.html) fails with `unpythonic` due to technical reasons related to `unpythonic`'s unfortunate choice of module names.
 The `unittest` framework chokes if a module in a library exports anything that has the same name as the module itself, and the library's top-level init then `from`-imports that construct into its namespace, causing the *module reference*, that was [implicitly brought in](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html#the-submodules-are-added-to-the-package-namespace-trap) by the `from`-import itself, to be overwritten with what was explicitly imported: a reference to the construct that has the same name as the module.
-(Bad naming on my part, yes, but we're stuck with it at least until v0.15.0.
-As of v0.14.3, I see no reason to cross that particular bridge yet.)
+(Bad naming on my part, yes, but as of v0.15.0, I see no reason to cross that particular bridge yet.)

 Also, in my opinion, `unittest` is overly verbose to use; automated tests are already a particularly verbose kind of program, even if the testing syntax is minimal.